PYROPROCESS TECHNOLOGY COURSE

 Topic 4: Optimization of Heat Consumption

-A unique combination of theoretical and practical skills throughout this course will be learned, which will help you develop and execute the concepts and technical knowledge acquired in the daily maintenance activities.
+A unique combination of theoretical and practical skills throughout this course will be learned, which will help you develop and execute the concepts and technical knowledge acquired in the daily activities.
 The following downloadable materials are part of the course to enhance and facilitate the participants’ learning experiences.

 Participant manual: Include the key concepts, definitions, and activities presented in this course.

 Work section book: Provide learning activities and hands-on practice – case study and exercises.
 Solutions are included after each exercise is completed.
 Certification is achieved by completing a satisfactory level of exercises, quizzes, and final exams for each module.